Improving Code Reviewer Recommendation: Accuracy, Latency, Workload, and Bystanders: Expt. 2: Balancing Reviewer Workload

-Since we are only re-ordering the reviewers suggested by \MetaRec and are still displaying the Top5 recommended reviewers, we decided to use the most aggressive weight metric, \eyeballWeek, because it had the largest drop in workload.
-The unit in the experiment was the author of a diff, so each other would either have \MetaRec or \MetaRecWL.
-We had 14k diff authors in each condition for a total of 28k authors.
+Since we are only re-ordering the reviewers suggested by \MetaRec and are still displaying the Top5 recommended reviewers, we decided to use the most aggressive weight metric, time spent reviewing in the last seven days, because it had the largest drop in workload.
+We implemented the algorithm in production and gated it for an A/B test.